 Sealing your concrete curbing

-If your concrete curbing has been colored, it has also been sealed.
+If your concrete curbing has been colored, it has also most likely been sealed.
 Color will eventually fade from ultraviolet light and UV rays.
 We encourage you to consider having it sealed every year to two years.
 We will return and do this for you if you wish for a nominal fee.
 Just call us and we will gladly return to help you keep your curbing looking like new.

 Thank you for choosing Curb Your Nature LLC. for your concrete curbing needs.
 Our business is based on our reputation for quality work and a quality product.
 If you have any questions, concerns or referrals, please call us at 469-333-CURB.